kevinhoxhaa/quizzz/docs/manual_testing_guide.md

 - See their current score, which should be the same as the score shown on the previous answer screen, or 0 for the first question
 - Be able to change the color of the buttons by hovering over them
 - Be able to select an answer and have its color changed
-- See a timer that is counting down until the time when the user is redirected to the answer page
+- See a timer that is counting down to zero, after which the user will be redirected to the answer page
+- Be able to leave the game, after confirming that's what they want to do

 ### Solo estimation screen
 - See the text corresponding to the current question